Uranium One: History

 ARMZ took complete control of Uranium One in January 2013 by buying all shares it did not already own.
 In October 2013, Uranium One Inc. was delisted from the Toronto and Johannesburg exchanges and became a wholly owned indirect subsidiary of Rosatom.
 From 2012 to 2014, an unspecified amount of Uranium was reportedly exported to Canada via a Kentucky-based trucking firm with an existing export license; most of the processed uranium was returned to the U.S., with approximately 25% going to Western Europe and Japan.
 In 2015, Uranium One relocated certain head office functions such as finance, internal audit and some technical services to Moscow.
 In 2017, Uranium One established a trading company Uranium One Trading in Zug, Switzerland.
 However, in January 2018, trading functions of the company were transferred to Techsnabexport, an export arm of Rosatom.

 In 2010–2013, Uranium One acquired Mantra Resources, the developer of Mkuju River mine in Tanzania.
 The Mkuju River project was suspended in 2017 due to the low uranium price.
 In 2015, Uranium One Australia, the owner of the Uranium One's Australian operations, including the Honeymoon Uranium Project, was sold to Boss Resources.
 In August 2018, Uranium One closed its Willow Creek mine in Wyoming.

 In 2017, Uranium One Trading A. started its trading company.
 G in Zug, Switzerland.
 The company aims to increase its share in the international market by carrying out spot and medium-term trading in natural uranium.

 At the end of 2019, Uranium One's mineral resource base is estimated at 512.7 thousand tons.
 Uranium production for the year amounted to 4,6 tonnes.

 In 2019, Uranium One's operations were transferred to TENEX (a global brand of TENEX).

 In the reporting year, the mineral resource base of Uranium One's enterprises according to international reporting standards was 192 thousand tons (197.1 thousand tons in 2018).

 In 2020, Uranium One made its first shipment of wood pellets to a customer in Italy.
 More than 3 thousand tons of products were delivered by sea.

 Operations

 Through its subsidiaries and joint ventures Uranium One owns Akdala, South Inkai, Karatau, Akbastau and Kharasan uranium mines in Kazakhstan, the conserved Willow Creek uranium mine in the United States, and the Mkuju River uranium project in Tanzania.
 In Namibia, Uranium One Headspring Pty., a subsidiary of Uranium One, is conducting exploration work.
 Exploration and pilot works are planned until 2027.

 In 2020, Uranium One sold 11.8 e6lb of triuranium octoxide (U3O8).

 Uranium One is considering lithium mining projects in Chile, Argentina, and Bolivia.

 In 2020, Uranium One started to supply wood pellets produced in Russia.

+In June 2023, Bolivia signed an agreement with Rosatom through its Uranium One Group to develop its lithium reserves, which are the largest in the world.
+Uranium One will invest $600 million in the project and conduct the feasibility and pre-investment studies.